-Smoked Peach Cobbler is the sweet, creamy, smoky dessert you just need to taste.
-One bite of the tender cobbler topping with warm peaches and whipped cream and you'll be hooked.
-It is incredibly easy to make smoked desserts with great results.
+Smoked Peach Cobbler is a sweet, smoky dessert you just need to taste.
+One bite of the juicy peaches and buttery cobbler topping, and you'll be hooked.
+And the best part?
+It’s surprisingly easy to make desserts on the smoker.
+You won't need to turn on the oven in the summer any longer.

-The secret to this fast prep cobbler is that the topping can just be mixed in a bowl with a whisk.
+The secret to this delicious smoked peach cobbler recipe is that the topping can just be mixed in a bowl with a whisk.
 It is cakier than a biscuit topping but also a lot less work than cutting in butter to a biscuit dough with a pastry cutter.

 Ingredients

-Peaches - We use canned peaches, canned in juice, to simplify this recipe.
+- Peaches - We use canned peaches, canned in juice, to simplify this recipe.
 You can use frozen peaches by thawing them first.
-If you'd like to use fresh peaches you will have to slice them and remove the pit.
-Make sure to choose peaches that are sweet and ripe.
+If you'd like to use fresh peaches, you will have to slice them and remove the pit.
+Make sure to choose ripe peaches that are tender and sweet.

-Sugar - White sugar adds a bit more sweetness than just using the peaches.
-Golden brown sugar also goes well in this recipe.
+- Sugar - White sugar adds a bit more sweetness than just using the peaches.
+Light brown sugar also goes well in this recipe.

 How to Make Smoked Peach Cobbler

-Step One: Stir together the ingredients for the cobbler topping.
+Step One: Stir together the dry ingredients for the cobbler topping.
+Add the milk.

 Step Two: Melt butter in the bottom of the baking dish.
 Place the peaches in the bottom of an 8x8 baking dish.
 Top with the batter.